unt-libraries/edtf-validate/README.md

 True
 ```

-Or just straight from the commandline...
+Or just straight from the command line...

 ```console
 $ edtf-validate 2015